 $P_{\alpha\alpha}(E_\nu,\Delta z)$ is the oscillation probability of neutrino flavor $\alpha=e,\mu,\tau$.
 Also, $\lambda(r,E_\nu)=\frac{1}{n_N(r)\sigma_{\nu(\bar{\nu})}(E_\nu)}$ is the mean-free path, which depends on the earth's nucleon density $n_N(r)=\rho_E(r)/m_N$ at a distance to the earth center as

 as well as the absorption cross section $\sigma_{\nu(\bar{\nu})}(E_\nu)=\sigma_{\nu(\bar{\nu})}^{W}(E_\nu)+\sigma_{\nu(\bar{\nu})}^{Z}(E_\nu)$, including both NC and CC scatterings.
-In principle, the neutrino-electron scattering should be included as well.
-However, the corresponding cross section is generally two or three magnitudes smaller than the nuclear-nucleon one, with an exception around the Glashow resonance region.
-(See App.~\ref{sec:Glashow} for its details.)
-Therefore, we can safely neglect it in this estimation.
+In principle, neutrino-electron scattering should be included as well.
+However, the corresponding cross section only contributes at most $2\sim3\%$ to the total rate~\cite{Gauld:2019pgt}, with an exception around the Glashow resonance region.\footnote{See App.~\ref{sec:Glashow} for its details.
+Meanwhile, as pointed in Refs.~\cite{Zhou:2019vxt,Zhou:2019frk}, $W$-boson production (WBP) will also contribute to the Earth's absorption, albeit with a smaller size, due to the suppression of the nucleon's photon content as well as the $W$-boson threshold.} As a consequence, we will neglect these minor effects in this estimation.

 Moreover, we consider the earth's isotopic constituents as isoscalars and neglect the nuclear effect, which in principle can be included when knowing the earth's element abundances~\cite{Klein:2020nuk}.
 Furthermore, the NC interactions, as well as the $\tau$ decays in $\nu_{\tau}$ CC scattering, will ``regenerate" neutrinos with lower energies, which is not considered here.
 Integrating out the exponent in Eq.~(\ref{eq:dP}) ends up with~\cite{Gonzalez-Garcia:2007wfs}

 where

 when $E_\nu\gtrsim1~\TeV$~\cite{Zyla:2020zbs}, and